fedora-copr/copr/doc/how_to_upgrade_persistent_instances.rst

 Letsencrypt renewal limits
 ..........................

-Currently we renew our letsencrypt certificates on daily basis through ``certbot-renew.timer`` service.
-However, letsencrypt website provides at maximum five certificates a week (think of a week as a 7 day floating window, instead of a calendar week) per a domain.
-As a consequence it may happen, that our new instance won't be able to obtain a certificate for two days, with no way to bypass it.
+Currently, we renew our Let's Encrypt certificates on a daily basis through ``certbot-renew.timer`` service.
+However, Let's Encrypt website provides at maximum five certificates a week (think of a week as a 7-day floating window, instead of a calendar week) per a domain.
+As a consequence, it may happen, that our new instance won't be able to obtain a certificate for two days, with no way to bypass it.
 Don't let this happen on production instances!

-There are two possible options how to deal with this situation at the moment.
+There are two possible options for dealing with this situation at the moment.
 Either disable ``certbot-renew.timer`` at least two days ahead of upgrading an instance or backup its current certificates and copy them to the upgraded instance::